Col Robin Olds

 Robin Olds first flew at the age of eight, in an open cockpit biplane operated by his father.

-In 1943, Lieutenant Olds completed fighter pilot training with the 329th Fighter Group, a training unit based at Glendale California.
-His initial twin-engine training at Williamns Field in Azizona, in the AT-9, followed by transition fighter training to the Lockheed Forked Tail Devil P-38 Lightning
+In 1943, Lieutenant Olds completed fighter pilot training with the 329th Fighter Group, a training unit based in Glendale California.
+His initial twin-engine training at Williams Field in Arizona, in the AT-9, followed by transition fighter training to the Lockheed Forked Tail Devil P-38 Lightning.

 On May 26, the 479th entered combat for the first time while flying bomber escort missions, and attacking transport targets in occupied France, in preparation for the invasion of Normandy.